gboxo/GemmaExploration/notes.md

 ### 4. Logit Lens

-Taking advantage of the shared RS across layers we can use the unembedding matrix to project into vocabulary space activations across the layers, to get an intuition of how a behavior builds trought the layers.
+Taking advantage of the shared RS across layers we can use the unembedding matrix to project into vocabulary space activations across the layers, to get an intuition of how a behavior builds trough the layers.